732911129/samples/feature-request-sample/PROGRESS.md

   This file tracks design, implementation, test and bugs discussion for feature-request-sample.

+## Matching algorithm for rules ?

+    Find intersection of attribute names present in tag and attribute names present in the projection rule table.

+    Any AND rule with multiple attributes is indexed like this

+    {
+      attr1 : { 'rule' : 'is', 'value' : '1', 'and' : {
+          attr2 : { 'rule' : 'is' , value : '2', 'projection' : <projection> },
+          attr3 : { 'rule' : 'contains', value : '3', 'and' : {
+              attr4 : { 'rule' : 'contains', value : '4', 'projection' : <projection> }
+            }
+          }
+         }
+      },
+      attr2 : { 'rule' : 'contains', 'value' : '2', 'projection' : <projection> }
+    }

+    Which encodes

+    """
+      attr1 is 1 and attr2 is 2 or
+      attr1 is 1 and attr3 contains 3 and attr4 contains 4 or
+      attr2 contains 2
+    """

+    Nice.

+  How is this matched ?

 ## How do we index the rules ?

   Order them.